Introduction

 When a report is submitted, the following occurs automatically and in sequence:

-Both Google Cloud services process content transiently — images and messages are processed in memory and are not stored on Google's servers.
+Both Google Cloud services process content transiently — images and text are processed in memory and are not stored on Google's servers.
 Google temporarily logs request metadata (timestamp and request size) for service improvement purposes.

 Automated Decision-Making Disclosure